Your temporary advisor

 Your temporary advisor provides information, guidance and feedback during your first year of graduate school.
 This usually consists of two responsibilities:

 • Helping you choose courses, understand quals requirements, and learn how administrative things work at the Allen School (e.g., who reimburses you for needed equipment, how to plan conference travel).
-Note that the grad advising team also provides valuable support and are sometimes even more knowledgeable than your advisor(s) about the most current requirements for quals and all PhD milestones, in addition to various other administrivia.
+Note that the grad advising team also provides valuable support and are usually more knowledgeable than your advisor(s) about the most current requirements for quals and all PhD milestones, in addition to various other administrivia.

 Working with your temporary advisor